rom-rb/rom-rb.org/source/doc-pages/guides/basics/mappers.md

 Basic Usage
 -----------

-With the datastore [relations](relations) raw data are extracted from datasets and presented in a form of tuples.
+Using a datastore, [relations](relations) of raw data are extracted and presented in the form of tuples.

 ```ruby
 users = ROM.env.relation(:users)